Alvarez KO's Kovalev to win 175-pound title in AC

 It was a thrilling ending to boxing's return to the boardwalk for the first time in four years.
 Kovalev also headlined that Nov.
 8, 2014 card and beat Bernard Hopkins in a championship bout on the last major night of boxing in Atlantic City.

 The sport was flattened as the casinos dried up - five shuttered over that span - before a recent rebirth that included the June opening of the Hard Rock.
-The legalization of sports betting in New Jersey should only help the city land better cards, even if the heyday of the Mike Tyson fights and other heavyweight title fights are unlikely to return.
+The legalization of sports betting in New Jersey should only help the city land better cards.

-Top Rank promotes its first AC card since 2013 and has Philadelphia fighters Bryant Jennings and Jesse Hart on an Aug.
-18 show at upscale Ocean Resort.

-Etess Arena, which opened in 1990 as part of the Trump Taj Mahal, had its share of memorable bouts back in the day.
-Michael Moorer won a piece of the heavyweight championship in 1992, Hector Camacho beat Robero Duran in 1996, and George Foreman lost the last fight of his career to Shannon Briggs in 1997.

-Kovalev had a bit of a following in New Jersey - he fought in three different AC venues in 2014 - and had rolled to a 30-0-1 record until his career as derailed by two consecutive losses to Andre Ward.
+Kovalev had a bit of a following in New Jersey - he fought in three different AC venues in 2014 - and had rolled to a 30-0-1 record until his career as derailed by the losses to Ward.

-He won his next two bouts and used a renewed confidence under new trainer Abror Tursunpulatov to again become the light heavyweight champ.

 "I lost my mind when I started to get famous," Ward said this week.